Yuiko-tsr/unit-3/Project/Manaha'sCrepeStore.md

 4. Track resources: Tracks the resources of the crepes' expiration date and amount to limit food waste or lack of resources. [issue tackled: "because she has no way of tracking her resources there are many times where her resources goes to waste such as flour and sugar"]
 5. The system recommends menu referring to the left over resources in order to limit food waste. [issue tackled: "concerned about food waste"]
 6. Menu creation: The system allows the client to create new menus and keep track of her menus. [issue tackled: "unable to keep track with paper menus"]
-7. The system has a customer login system that has limited menu according to allergy
+7. The system has a customer login system that has limited menu according to allergy. [issue tackled: "there has been incidents with customers eating ingredients they should not be"]

 # Appendix A: